zappee/signal-trading/trade-history-saver/README.md

 ## 1) Overview
 This application downloads trade data from CoinbasePro Crypto Exchange and store them in a database.
-Each ticker has an own database table therefore trade histories are saved separately per tickers.
+Each ticker has an own database table that means trade histories are saved separately per tickers.

 >A ticker symbol or stock symbol is an abbreviation used to uniquely identify publicly traded shares of a particular stock on a particular stock market.
 A stock symbol may consist of letters, numbers or a combination of both.